-1) Kirill Krasnov, "On statistical mechanics of Schwarzschild black hole", preprint available as gr-qc/9605047.
+1) Kirill Krasnov, "On quantum statistical mechanics of Schwarzschild black hole", Gen. Rel.
+Grav.
+30 (1998), 53-68.
+Also available as gr-qc/9605047.

 This paper still doesn't get the magic number 1/4, and Krasnov later realized it has a few mistakes in it, but it does something very cool.
 It notes that the boundary conditions holding on the event horizon of a Schwarzschild black hole are closely related to Chern-Simons theory.
 Now is not the time for me to go into Chern-Simons theory, but basically, it lets you apply a lot of neat mathematics to calculate everything to your heart's content, very much as Carlip did on his work on the toy model of a 2+1-dimensional black hole (see "Week 41").
-Also, it sheds new light on the relationship between topological quantum field theory and quantum gravity, something I am always trying to understand better
+Also, it sheds new light on the relationship between topological quantum field theory and quantum gravity, something I am always trying to understand better.